-Experience the LeConte Glacier Valley on a fully guided glacier tour in Alaska.
+Observe and explore the LeConte Glacier Valley on a fully guided glacier tour in Alaska.
 You will depart from Wrangell in one of our covered, heated jet boats and venture completely around Mitkof Island through Dry Straits and the Wrangell Narrows.
 Guests will view LeConte Glacier for about 3 hours and make a brief 1-2 hour stop in Petersburg.
 Depending on the tide, the schedule of events and departure times will vary.
 As part of an extensive glacial system that spans between the Stikine and Whiting Rivers, LeConte Glacier is the continent’s southern-most tidewater glacier.
 At approximately 20 miles northwest of Stikine River, LeConte Glacier makes it home in a 12 mile-long fjord at the top of LeConte Bay.
 Throughout the adventure, you’ll spot harbor seals and witness majestic waterfalls that cascade across the mountainside as they plummet into the fjord below.
 What makes this one of the most stunning glacier tours in Alaska is the snow laden mountain peaks that reach upwards to 4,000+ feet tall.